farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 This represents the available resources of the party, including money and any available equipment.
 A positive `key concept` might be something like “a well funded and equipped organization”, while a negative one might be something like “a ragtag group that’s always behind on their rent and looking for a big score”.

 **Positive (+) Supporting Details**

 Positive `supporting details` for assets might include a fancy ship with the latest equipment, access to large banking accounts, or a secret stash of gold doubloons.

 **Negative (-) Supporting Details**

 Negative `supporting details` for assets might be a big loan that the party can never quite pay off, or a broken down ship that will cost more than it’s worth to repair.

 **Neutral (0) Supporting Details**

 Neutral `supporting details` for assets might be equipment or assets that come with drawbacks - the party might have a ship that’s constantly in need of repair or have access to a loan that will definitely come with strings attached if the party tries to use it.

 #### 2. Authority

 This represents how people in power feel about the party, or, depending on the game how much power the party has.
-A positive `key concept` might be something like “leaders of a thriving business empire”, while a negative one might be something like “wanted dead or alive by the king”.
+A positive `key concept` might be something like “leaders of a thriving business empire”, while a negative one might be something like “considered enemies of the kingdom”.

 **Positive (+) Supporting Details**

 Positive `supporting details` for authority might include a group of freedom fighters ready to follow your lead or a being the king’s go-to problem solvers.

 **Negative (-) Supporting Details**

-Negative `supporting details` for authority might be the captain of the watch out to get you or a bounty on everyone’s heads.
+Negative `supporting details` for authority might be the captain of the watch out to get you or a bounty on everyone’s heads for their latest crime.

 **Neutral (0) Supporting Details**

 Neutral `supporting details` for authority might be an easily bribed bureaucrat willing to look the other way for now, or a legal decree that could end up causing trouble for the party.

 #### 3. Allies